jchildren/jchildren.github.io/_posts/2015-07-31-dynamic-allocation-in-petri.md

 few days working on improving the program.

-One of the issues with the first build of the program was that memory was statically defined by the maximum population with the programing constructing a number of objects equal to that amount, which was defined as a constant in the program.
-Instead, the cell class had a boolean parameter that told program whether to consider the cell in processing and display.
+One of the issues with the first build of the program was that memory was statically defined by the maximum population with the programming constructing a number of objects equal to that amount, which was defined as a constant in the program.
+Instead, the cell class had a Boolean parameter that told program whether to consider the cell in processing and display.
 This meant that cell variables had to be reassigned after each compute step in order to prevent iteration over the whole population, which could potentially become very